The History of SHAHV

 Fiona Curley

-For your convenience, the most recent SHAHV Constitution, updated October 24, 2015, is a pdf below.
+For your convenience, the most recent SHAHV Constitution, updated January 2024, is linked below.

 Any and all information contained within may not be re-printed without written consent of the SHAHV President.